mvcds/emails-input/CONTRIBUTING.md

 If you want to run e2e tests, it's necessary that the project is running on the url set on your `.env` (`EI_DEV_SERVER_URL`).

+An easy way to run a quicker test is running `npm run dev` which focus only on testin on Chrome.

 ## Committing

-If you change the code and wish to commit, you need to be running the server, as a first wave of tests is run locally.

-It's important to notice that [NVM](https://github.com/nvm-sh/nvm) is used to setup the node version of the application.
+It's important to notice that [NVM](https://github.com/nvm-sh/nvm) is used to setup the node version of the application, and it to commit it properly, you need to first run `nvm use` before the first commit.

 ## Example page